regregex/OS126/README.md

 - Certain \*commands in the Opus DDOS and Challenger ROMs corrupt the stack, causing a crash on exit ([patched disassemblies][6] are available).
-- Acornsoft's Graphics Extension ROM (GXR) ignores all graphics commands, as it contains hard-coded internal references to OS 1.20.
+- Acornsoft's Graphics Extension ROM (GXR) 1.20 ignores all graphics commands, as it contains hard-coded internal references to OS 1.20 (it too can be [reassembled][7] to work with this OS).
 - Many software titles, especially games, decrypt themselves using the contents of the OS ROM as a key.
 These titles are incompatible with OS 1.26.